Updated March 23, 2023

-Risk scores and other hypotheses are created by analytics-driven threat hunting tools by using behavior analytics and machine learning.
+Analytics-driven threat hunting tools create risk scores and other hypotheses by using behavior analytics and machine learning.
 Maltego CE, Cuckoo Sandbox, automater are some of the examples of analytical tools.

-- Cuckoo Sandbox: Disposal of suspicious files along with up to date results can be done using a cuckoo sandbox tool which is an open-source malware analysis tool.
+- Cuckoo Sandbox: Disposal of suspicious files and up-to-date results can be done using a cuckoo sandbox tool, an open-source malware analysis tool.
 The information on the operation of malicious files to understand them better and to stop them is provided by the cuckoo sandbox tool.

 - Automater: The data on an intrusion is provided by automated.
-The target can be chosen by us and results are reviewed by the automated from sources that are popular.
+We can choose the target, and results are reviewed by the automated from sources that are popular.

 2. Intelligence Driven